KevinWan123/PendulumSimulation/README.md

 # Introduction
 <p>Hello!
-My name is Kevin and this is my Double Pendulum Project.
-While doing this project, I learned so much about physics, gui building, and programming in general.
-I started this project because I wanted to capture the motion of a double pendulum while making it easy for anyone to experiment with it.</p>
+My name is Kevin, and I am presenting my Double Pendulum Project.
+Through this project, I have gained a deeper understanding of physics, as well as developed skills in GUI building and programming.
+I created this project with the goal of visually demonstrating the motion of a double pendulum while also allowing others to easily explore and experiment with it.</p>

 ## Here is a video showing how my program works.
 [![Double Pendulum Simulation Program](https://img.youtube.com/vi/-DgiQJnjSQc/0.jpg)](https://www.youtube.com/watch?v=-DgiQJnjSQc)
-<p> To start this project, I systematically solved the trajectory of a double pendulum using my knowledge of dynamics.</p>
+<p>To begin this project, I utilized my knowledge of dynamics to systematically solve for the trajectory of a double pendulum.</p>
 Here is an image of a double pendulum.
 <img src= "http://rotations.berkeley.edu/wp-content/uploads/2017/10/double-pendulum.png"></img>